Phuket Travel Guide

 Although Phuket is more expensive than many other islands in Thailand, there are still plenty of ways to save money here:

-- Eat street food – Don’t be afraid to eat the street food here.
-It’s safe — even safer than most restaurants.
+Eat street food – Don’t be afraid to eat the street food.
+It’s perfectly safe and you’ll see locals eating at street stalls.
 The best of Thailand’s food is on the street, and it costs a fraction of what you pay at a restaurant.

-- Come during low season – Prices drop drastically during the rainy season between May-October.
+Come during low season – Prices drop drastically during the rainy season between May and October.
 If you don’t mind a bit of rain, this is a cheap time to visit.

-- Use a water bottle with a purifier – It isn’t safe to drink the tap water in Phuket, and although buying bottled water is cheap, it does add up.
-Instead, pick up a LifeStraw, which have built-in filters to ensure your water is always clean and safe (it’s good for the environment too!)
+Use a water bottle with a purifier – It isn’t safe to drink tap water in Phuket, and although buying bottled water is cheap, it does add up.
+Instead, pick up a LifeStraw, which has a built-in filter to ensure your water is always clean and safe (it’s good for the environment too!)

 (Hey there!
 Wait one second!
 Did you know I also wrote an entire guidebook to Thailand filled with – not only even more detailed information on the things included on this page but also itineraries, maps, practical information (i.e. hours of operation, phone numbers, websites, prices, etc), cultural insights, and so much more?
 It has everything you want in a guidebook – but with a focus on budget and cultural travel!
 If you want to go into more depth and have something to take on your trip, click here for more about the book!)